Going to a Prom FAQs

 - Season Promming Tickets

-Frequent Prommers can save money by purchasing a Season Ticket covering the whole Proms season (including the Last Night), or an Opening Weekend or Weekly Promming Pass.
+Frequent Prommers can save money by purchasing a Season Ticket covering the whole Proms season (including the Last Night), or only the first or second half (ie Proms 1–38 or Proms 39–75, excluding the Last Night), or a Weekend Promming Pass.
 These allow access to either the Arena or Gallery.

 Season Ticket- and Promming Pass-holders benefit from: